When vaudeville died, a new form of dancing gives hope to those who can’t make it on the radio.

 Chuck Bantam is betrayed by the fickle mistress nostalgia when he picks up the DVD reissue of Return of the Living Dead Part III.

-The Sybil EP (Mutant Cat Records).
+The Social Power of Music (Smithsonian Folkways Records).
 Review by Bob Pomeroy.

 A hardcover collection of the black metal family comedy webcomic.

 Forever Overhead (Arts & Crafts).
 Review by Jeremy Glazier.

 The films of grindhouse legend Jose Larraz are collected on Blood Hunger.